ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 decay, The step that roll&#x27;d so light
 ttni gay.
 The heart&#x27;s blight tote?
 The
 strength is gone, the Step is blow, And
-joy grows wearisome and wo When ag
+joy grows wearisome and wo When age
 </td></tr></table>

 ---